 The protein processing defect can result in defective glycosylation of endogenous tumour antigens and exogenous viral glycoprotein antigens with consequent defective formation of the MHC-antigen complex.
 The MHC linked peptide transporter, a P-glycoprotein which transports the MHC-antigen complex to the antigen presenting cell surface, has an ATP binding site.
 There is dysfunction of this in the presence of magnesium deficiency.
-This results in defective transport of MHC class-1 glycoprotein antigen complex to the antigen presenting cell surface for recognition by the CD4/CD8 cell/NK cell.
-Defective presentation of exogenous viral antigens can produce immune evasion by the virus leading to viral persistence and oncogenesis consequent to viral oncogenesis.
-This is especially true in the case of Non-Hodgkin's lymphoma (both T-cell and B-cell type) where the ebstein barr virus has been linked to the pathogenesis.
-Defective presentation of endogenous tumour antigens can lead on to loss of NK cell (natural killer cell) immunosurveillance and oncogenesis.
-Altered cell surface glycoproteins, glycolipids and Gag can lead to defective contact inhibition and oncogenesis.
+This results in defective transport of the MHC class-1 glycoprotein antigen complex to the antigen presenting cell surface for recognition by CD4/CD8 cell/NK cell.
+Defective presentation of exogenous viral antigens can produce immune evasion by the virus leading on to herpes viral persistence and oncogenesis in multiple myeloma.
+Kaposi's sarcoma associated herpes virus (KSHV) was found in the bone marrow dendritic cells of multiple myeloma patients but not in malignant plasma cells or bone marrow dendritic cells from normal individuals or patients with other malignancies.
+In addition the virus was detected in bone marrow dendritic cells from two out of eight patients with MGUS.
+Viral interleukin-6, the human homolog of which is a growth factor for myeloma was found to be transcribed in the myeloma bone marrow dendritic cells.
+KSHV may be required for transformation from MGUS to myeloma and perpetuate the growth of malignant plasma cells.
+Defective presentation of endogenous tumour antigens can lead to loss of NK cell (natural killer cell) immunosurveillance and oncogenesis.
+Altered cell surface glycoproteins, glycolipids and GAG can lead to defective contact inhibition and oncogenesis.
 A number of fucose and sialic acids containing natural ligands have been implicated in neoplastic transformation and metastasis as also immune activation and lymphocytic proliferation.

-Archaeal Digoxin and Alteration in Membrane Structure and Membrane Formation in Relation to Oncogenesis
+Archaeal Digoxin and Alteration in Membrane Structure and Membrane Formation in Relation to Multiple Myeloma

 The archaeaon steroidelle, glycosaminoglycoid and fructosoid contribute to cell membrane formation synthesizing cholesterol by the DXP pathway and glycosaminoglycans by fructolysis.
 The alteration in the isoprenoid pathway specifically, cholesterol as well as changes in glycoproteins and GAG can affect cellular membranes.
 The upregulation of the isoprenoid pathway can lead to increased cholesterol synthesis and magnesium deficiency can inhibit phospholipid synthesis.
-Phospholipid degradation is increased owing to increase in intracellular calcium activating phospholipid degradation is increased owing to increase in intracellular calcium activating phospholipase A2 and D. The RBC membrane cholesterol was unchanged while the phospholipids were reduced resulting in an increased cholesterol phospholipid ratio.
+Phospholipid degradation is increased owing to increase in intracellular calcium activating phospholipase A2 and D. The RBC membrane cholesterol was unchanged while the phospholipids were reduced resulting in increased cholesterol: phospholipid ratio.
 The concentration of total GAG, hexose and fucose residues of glycoprotein decreased in the RBC membrane and increased in the serum suggesting their reduced incorporation into the membrane and defective membrane formation.
 The glycoproteins, GAG and glycolipids of the cellular membrane are formed in the endoplasmic reticulum, which is then budded off as a vesicle which fuses with the golgi complex.
 The glycoconjugates are then transported via the golgi channel and the golgi vesicle fuses with the cell membrane.
-This trafficking depends upon GTPases and lipid kinases which are crucially dependent on magnesium and are defective in magnesium deficiency.
+This trafficking depends upon GTPases and lipid kinases which are crucially dependent on magnesium and are defective in magnesium, deficiency.
 The change in membrane structure produced by alteration in glycoconjugates and cholesterol phospholipid ratio can produce changes in the conformation of Na+-K+ ATPase resulting in further membrane Na+-K+ ATPase inhibition.
 Similar changes can affect the structure of the organelle membrane.
 This results in defective lysosomal stability and leakage of glycohydrolases and GAG degrading enzymes into the serum.
-Defective peoxisomal membranes lead to catalase dysfunction which has been documented in CNS astrocytomas and NHL.
+Lysosomal instability can contribute to abnormal glycoconjugate metabolism important in paraneoplastic neuronal degeneration and amylodogenesis.
+Defective peroxisomal membranes lead to catalase dysfunction which has been documented in multiple myeloma.

-Archaeal Digoxin and Mitochondrial Dysfunction in Relation to Oncogenesis
+Archaeal Digoxin and Mitochondrial Dysfunction in Relation to Multiple Myeloma